 - 1″ – 1.5″ Finishing nails and mallet

-Take the packing tape and apply three strips across the back of the paint sticks (the side without advertising) to keep them all together.
+Then take the packing tape and apply three strips across the back of the paint sticks (the side without advertising) to keep them all together.

 Flip it over to the right side.